hegongshan/gekkofs_fuse/README.md

                               Note, parallaxdb creates a file called rocksdbx with 8GB created in metadir.
-  --parallaxsize TEXT         parallaxdb - metadata file size in GB (default 8GB), used only with new files --output-stats TEXT         Enables the output of the stats on the FILE (each 10s) for debug --version                   Print version and exit.
+  --parallaxsize TEXT         parallaxdb - metadata file size in GB (default 8GB), used only with new files --output-stats TEXT         Enables the output of the stats on the FILE (each 10s) for debug --prometheus-gateway TEXT   Defines the ip:port of the Prometheus Push gateway --version                   Print version and exit.
 ```